Renting used to mean you couldn't afford to buy. For a growing class of high net worth individuals, it now means something else entirely.

 When your tenant base includes people who own second homes in the Hamptons and investment properties in Miami, the amenity conversation changes completely.
 These renters aren't impressed by a rooftop and a Peloton.
 They're asking different questions.

-Is the building actually quiet — not marketed as quiet, actually acoustically designed?
+◆Is the building actually quiet — not marketed as quiet, acoustically designed?

-Can they negotiate a multi-year term with a rate lock?
-What's the flexibility on early exit?
+◆Can they negotiate a multi-year term with a rate lock?

 Luxury new development has had to respond.
 The buildings winning at the top of the market aren't just well-designed — they're well-operated.
 Service is the differentiator now, not finishes.